-In general, insurers have not experienced any problems on this point which would require a clarification.
+In general, insurers have not experienced any problems on this point that would require a clarification.

-27. Do you think it would be beneficial to develop a taxonomy of PRIIPs, that is, a standardised classification of types of PRIIPs to facilitate understanding of the scope and that could also be used as a basis for the information on the "type of the PRIIP" in the 'What is this product?' section of the KID (Article 8(3)(c)(i) of the PRIIPs Regulation)?
+27. Do you think it would be beneficial to develop a taxonomy of PRIIPs, that is, a standardised classification of types of PRIIPs to facilitate understanding of the scope and that could also be used as a basis for the information on the "type of the PRIIP" in the 'What is this product?' section of the

+KID (Article 8(3)(c)(i) of the PRIIPs Regulation)?
 If yes, do you have suggestions for how this could be done?

-No, a PRIIPs categorization is already existing and a more detailed standardised classification of types of PRIIPs would not be useful.
+No, a standardised classification of types of PRIIPs would not be useful.
 Since IBIPs can be designed and structured in many different ways from country to country, a standardised classification could even be confusing or misleading for consumers.